Tripura CM apologises for statement comparing Bengalis with Jats and Punjabis | Politics

 A video clip of the chief minister's statement had gone viral on social media.
 "For Bengal or Bengalis, it is said that one should not challenge them when it is regarding intelligence.
 Bengalis are known as very intelligent and it is their identity," Deb was heard saying in the clip.

-Punjabis and Jats are known for their physical strength, he had said.
+Punjabis and Jats are known for their physical strength, the BJP leader had said.
 "When we talk about the people of Punjab, we say he's a Punjabi, a Sardar.
 They may have less intelligence but are very strong.
 One can't win them over by strength but with love and affection.
 A large number of Jats live in Haryana.
 So what do people say about Jats?
 Jats are less intelligent but are very healthy.
-If one challenges a Jat, he will bring a gun from his house," Deb had said.
+If one challenges a Jat, he will bring a gun from his house," he had said.

+Reacting to his remark, Pijush Biswas, the Congress state unit chief, said Deb should be more cautious while making a statement.
+"His remarks are unacceptable.
+He is holding a very responsible post and should not make such comments.
+He should be careful while making a statement," Biswas told reporters.

+On Monday, Congress chief spokesperson Randeep Surjewala had said that Deb, with his controversial remark, has insulted the "Sikh brothers" of Punjab and the Jat community of Haryana.
+"This is the BJP's lowly mindset.
+Why are Khattar ji and Dushyant Chautala silent?
+Where are Modi ji and Naddaji?
+Apologize, take action," Surjewala had tweeted.

-Earlier, too, the chief minister had courted controversies on several occasions.
-In 2018, he said Internet and satellite television existed in the time of the Mahabharata.
+Earlier, too, Chief Minister Deb had courted controversies on multiple occasions.
+In 2018, he said internet and satellite television existed in the time of the Mahabharata.

 ALSO READ